 As stated by the authors "One of our first reflections was to understand the importance of the church-goers within the architectonic space.
-The Greek word for church, $\varepsilon\kappa\kappa\lambda\eta\sigma$ ia, means a community gathered together after being convocated.
+The Greek word for church, $\varepsilon \kappa \kappa \lambda \eta \sigma i \alpha$, means a community gathered together after being convocated.
 It is with this sense that religious buildings are to be understood, and in our case, they are shown as a space made of "human material" or - as affirmed by Saint Paul - of "living stones".

 It was from this consideration that the idea which informs this whole project came out.
 In order to show the church as a bodily and architectonic place we established that we would reach a synthesis".

-As in the previous exhibitions, the interaction between the historical archive and the work of modern photographers is one of the central research themes that the ICCD is continuing; for this reason the exhibition will be introduced with a selection of photographs of Italian churches taken between the 19th century and the first half of the 20th century, as chosen together with the photographers from the ICCD's historical archives and carried out according to the principles of traditional documentary photography.
+The ICCD keeps exploring italian contemporary and documentary photography.
+The photographs by Barrera and Rastrelli are introduced with a selection of photographs of Italian churches taken between the 19th century and the first half of the 20th century, as chosen together with the photographers from the ICCD's historical archives and carried out according to the principles of traditional documentary photography.
 In this way, the historical archives provide a reflection on modernity.